Ferid-d/TryHackmeWalkthrough/Hard/Different-Ctf/different_ctf.md

 ```
 They are holy triple.
 Lets explain it:
 **strcat** --> Normally in says that the password isn't stored complete.
 It is divided into parts.
-**strcmp** --> It is used to compare this parts, for defining their real location on the full password.
+**strcmp** --> It compares the user's input with the generated password to see if they match.
 **system** --> is used to execute the linux commands such as "cp, cat, sh" like your are in the terminal.

 Simply, if you saw this holy triple, you need to use **"ltrace"** command to see the compared password parts and the library functions that the program uses.